 Don't Sing Songs to a Heavy Heart: How to Relate to Those Who are Suffering

 Kenneth C. Haugk, PhD

-An essential guide on how to care for and relate to people as they encounter difficult times in life.
+Haugk has written an essential guide on how to care for and relate to people as they encounter difficult times in life.
 This book draws on extensive research of those who have experienced various kinds of suffering in their lives, offering key insights and suggestions of what to say and do—and what not to say or do—when people are hurting.
 With its biblical foundation, compassionate approach, and concrete ideas, this book will help you bring God’s loving presence to hurting people when they need it most.

 Caregivers with Hope exists with the goal of offering caregivers the tools and empowerment to be better.
 Drawing upon founder Peter Rosenberger’s 30 years of experience as a caregiver, Caregivers with Hope offers clear, proven, strategies and tools to guide caregivers towards a healthier lifestyle in every facet of their life.
 In addition, Caregivers with Hope provides invaluable tools to counselors, clergy, medical practitioners, employers and businesses faced with addressing the needs of the caregiver.

 Not everyone has friends who understand or will even listen; that’s why we’re here.
 We provide a safe and open space—at no cost to you—where you can be real about what it’s like to care for someone dealing with a serious disability or illness.

 Stephen Ministry is a one-to-one lay caring ministry that equips congregations and empowers lay caregivers to provide high-quality, confidential, Christ-centered care to people who are hurting.
 Stephen Ministries offers many caregiving books and resources.